dunerztd/marketplace_app/README.md

 The teachers table contains the attributes id, availability, price, lesson_length, bio, teaching_info, style_id, user_id as seen in the ERD.
 Style_id and user_id are foreign keys of the the Style and User tables respectively.
 Even though its a one-to-one relationship between the User and Teacher tables, Teacher belongs_to User in reality.
 The remaining attributes are used in the creation of a teacher profile.

 #### Styles:
-The Styles table contains the attributes id, name, speciality and teacher_id as seen in the ERD.
+The Styles table contains the attributes id, name and teacher_id as seen in the ERD.
 All the music styles are listed by 'name'.
+Teacher_id is the foreign key for the one-to-many relationship with the Teacher table.

+#### Teachers_Styles:
+The Teachers_Styles table contains the attributes id, teacher_id, style_id and speciality as seen in the ERD.
+Teacher_id and style_id are foreign keys of the Teacher and Style Tables as Teachers_Styles is a join table for the many-to-many relationship between the two.
 The 'speciality' boolean attribute marks one style per profile 'true' which helps with filtering profiles by speciality.
 This helps with normalisation as a separate table purely for speciality styles is not needed.
-Teacher_id is the foreign key for the one-to-many relationship with the Teacher table.

 #### Active_storage_attachments and Active_storage_blobs:
 All the attributes of these two tables are for adding an image to the teacher profile and are automatically generated my Active Storage.